The-Third-Age/TTA-Victoria-2/README.md

 A Lord of the Rings mod for Victoria 2

 ## Installation Instructions
-1. Download the mod by clicking the green Code button, then Download ZIP.
+1. Download the mod by clicking [here](https://github.com/SirRunner/The-Third-Age/archive/main.zip) or click the the green Code button, then Download ZIP.
 2. Extract the folder to your game directory.
 If you use Steam, the folder is mostly likely `C:\Program Files (x86)\Steam\steamapps\commmon\Victoria 2\mod`
 3. Go to that folder.
 You should see a folder named The-Third-Age-main.
 Rename that folder to "TTA", without the quotation marks.
 4. Go into the newly renamed TTA folder and move TTA.mod up one level to `C:\Program Files (x86)\Steam\steamapps\commmon\Victoria 2\mod`.
 This file will mostly likely be identified as a movie file by your computer.